ChifiSource/Olive.jl/README.md

 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/inspectorui.png" width="300"></img>
 </div>

 This will also be where other file operations take place, such as `save as` and `create file`.
 Below this will be your directories with **file cells** inside.
 On the top, there is a button to update the `Directory` and a button to `cd` to the directory.
 If this directory is your `olive` home root, this is added if the client is root, then there will also be a red run button, this button sources your `olive` home module.
+Whenever a new file is created, our directory will not be updated until we hit the refresh button.
+All file creation happens through the **inspector** inside of the **project explorer**.
+After creating the file in an added `Directory`, refresh the `Directory` to open the file in `Olive`.
 ###### keybindings
 Using cells is simple.
 By default, olive bindings use `ctrl` alone for window features, `ctrl` + `shift` to do things inside of `Cell`, and `shift` to work with the `Project`.
 Here is the keymap reflecting this:
 - **window bindings**